-ALCC is not dogmatically attached to its own especial rendering of left–libertarianism or to the Libertarian Communist Pentad.
-Whether ALCC or some other individual or collective formulates a workable revolutionary strategy is inconsequential to us.
-Capitalists demand all credit and residuals.
+ALCC is not dogmatically attached to its own perspective on left–libertarianism or even to the Libertarian Communist Pentad.
+Whether ALCC or some other individual or collective formulates a workable revolutionary strategy is beside the point.
+Capitalists have demanded credit and residuals.
 Our sole concerns are deliverance and personal autonomy.
 We do feel, however, that Bhaskarian critical realism, or a related methodology, will need to be incorporated into whatever framework will emerge over time.
 Still, the sands continue flowing rapidly through the hourglass.
 Given the daunting global diffusion of fascist and quasi–fascist ideologies, Antifa Luxemburgism, or a like–minded construction delineated by someone else, shall, we hope, serve as a redemptive communist current for the 21ˢᵗ century and possibly beyond.

 Promenades to Praxis